Bertrand N. O. Walker: Biography

-Walker was a member of the Oklahoma band of the Big Turtle Clan.
+Walker was a citizen of the Wyandotte Nation was of the Big Turtle Clan.
 Born in Kansas City, Kansas, he was born around 1870, the youngest of eight children.

 Walker was a great-nephew of William Walker Jr (1800 - 1874), the Wyandotte leader who served as the first provisional governor of Nebraska Territory, which also encompassed the present-day state of Kansas.
 Originally given another Wyandotte name, he adopted the name "Hen-Toh" (he leads), which was once borne by his Uncle by marriage, Chief John W. Greyeyes (1820 – 1881).

 In 1872, his father Isaiah Walker (1826 - 1886) moved from Kansas to Indian Territory, building a house in what is now Wyandotte, Oklahoma, that is listed in the National Register.
 Walker attended a Friends’ Mission School near Wyandotte that was later renamed the Seneca Indian School.
 From 1890 until his death in 1927, he worked in the Indian Service, first as a teacher and then after 1901 as a clerk in Kansas, Oklahoma, California, and Arizona.
 Between 1918 and 1923 he focused on writing and maintaining the family farm.
 In 1923, he took a position with the Quapaw Agency in Miami, Oklahoma, serving there until his death.